Adm-Irf/Explore-Penang/README.md

 - **Simplicity and control** — by not using heavy frameworks, I retain full control over every aspect: layout, styling, responsiveness, and structure.
 - **Fast loading and portability** — the static nature ensures quick load times and minimal hosting overhead.
 - **Low friction for hosting and maintenance** — with just HTML/CSS/JS, deployment to GitHub Pages is straightforward.
-In fact, GitHub Pages supports static sites directly when you push HTML/CSS/JS to a repo named `username.github.io`. :contentReference[oaicite:0]{index=0}
+In fact, GitHub Pages supports static sites directly when you push HTML/CSS/JS to a repo named `username.github.io`.

 Through building this site, I sharpened multiple skills:

-- Structuring a multi-page website (navigation, linking between pages, assets organization)
+- Structuring a single-page linkage website (navigation & assets organization)
 - Writing clean, semantic HTML and organized CSS for responsive design
-- Using JavaScript (if needed) to improve interactivity or dynamic behavior
+- Using JavaScript to improve interactivity or dynamic behavior
-- Understanding version control and deployment via GitHub — how to push changes, commit history, and keep the live site synced
+- Understanding version control and deployment via GitHub

 Also, I gained a better appreciation for user experience (UX) — building something minimal but aesthetic, thinking about readability, navigation flow, and how a site behaves across devices.